krikis/nomad/README.markdown

 ```coffee
 @FAYE_SERVER = 'http://benchmark_server:9292/faye'
 ```
+- If the benchmark server is behind a firewall, do not forget to set up port forwarding for the RAILS and FAYE servers (ports 3000 and 9292 respectively).

-Now the benchmark environment is all set up.
-Navigate to `http://benchmark_server:3000/benchmarks` to open the benchmark suite in your browser (use port forwarding if the benchmark machine is behind a firewall).
+The benchmark environment is all set up.
+Now drive to the location of the computer you will use to run the benchmarks on.
+Install the [Chrome](https://www.google.com/intl/en/chrome/browser/) browser if you do not already have a version.
+Open it and navigate to `http://benchmark_server:3000/benchmarks` to open the benchmark suite.
 You're ready to run the benchmarks!

 For more information on this project, read the [thesis](https://github.com/krikis/nomad/blob/master/doc/thesis.pdf?raw=true).